Russell Adam Burnham: Medical Command Noncommissioned Officer of the Year

-Physician Assistant
+Physician assistant

-Based on the board results from summer 2007 and after completing prerequisite courses at San Antonio College, Burnham attended the Interservice Physician Assistant Program at Fort Sam Houston beginning in April 2009 and graduated with a bachelor's degree in biology from the University of Nebraska Omaha in May 2010 and subsequently completed his Masters in Physician Assistant Studies at Tripler Army Medical Center in Honolulu, Hawaii in 2011.
-After receiving his commission, attending the Basic Officer Leader Course at Fort Sam Houston, and moving to Fort Drum, New York, he assumed his duties as Special Staff Officer to the Commander and Squadron Physician Assistant with the 1st Squadron, 89th Cavalry Regiment, 2nd Brigade Combat Team, 10th Mountain Division.
+Based on the board results from summer 2007 and after completing prerequisite courses at San Antonio College, Burnham attended the Interservice Physician Assistant Program at Fort Sam Houston beginning in April 2009 and graduated with a bachelor's degree in biology from the University of Nebraska Omaha in May 2010 and subsequently completed his master's in physician assistant studies at Tripler Army Medical Center in Honolulu, Hawaii, in 2011.
+After receiving his commission, attending the Basic Officer Leader Course at Fort Sam Houston, and moving to Fort Drum, New York, he assumed his duties as special staff officer to the commander and squadron physician assistant with the 1st Squadron, 89th Cavalry Regiment, 2nd Brigade Combat Team, 10th Mountain Division.

-Shortly after being promoted to Captain, Burnham completed his first tour to Afghanistan while serving as the Special Staff Officer to the Commander and Battalion Physician Assistant with the 1st Battalion, 32nd Infantry, 3rd Brigade Combat Team, 10th Mountain Division, in support of Operation Enduring Freedom 13-14, where he was awarded the Bronze Star medal and was recognized by the US Central Command Surgeon for outstanding leadership and battlefield medicine with the inaugural Ditch Medicine Award.
+Shortly after being promoted to captain, Burnham completed his first tour to Afghanistan while serving as the special staff officer to the commander and battalion physician assistant with the 1st Battalion, 32nd Infantry, 3rd Brigade Combat Team, 10th Mountain Division, in support of Operation Enduring Freedom 13–14, where he was awarded the Bronze Star medal and was recognized by the US Central Command Surgeon for outstanding leadership and battlefield medicine with the inaugural Ditch Medicine Award.

-Upon returning to the United States, Burnham was selected to attend the Army Medical Departments Captain’s Career Course, located at Fort Sam Houston, Texas as well as the U.S. Army Flight Surgeon Course in Fort Rucker, Alabama.
-After earning the U.S. Army Flight Surgeon Badge, Burnham was temporarily assigned to Headquarters and Headquarters Battalion (HHBN), 1st Cavalry Division, Fort Hood, Texas before being assigned to the 1st Battalion 227th Attack Reconnaissance Battalion (ARB) within the 1st Air Cavalry Brigade at Fort Hood.
+Upon returning to the United States, Burnham was selected to attend the Army Medical Departments Captain's Career Course, located at Fort Sam Houston, Texas, as well as the U.S. Army Flight Surgeon Course in Fort Rucker, Alabama.
+After earning the U.S. Army Flight Surgeon Badge, Burnham was temporarily assigned to Headquarters and Headquarters Battalion (HHBN), 1st Cavalry Division, Fort Hood, Texas, before being assigned to the 1st Battalion 227th Attack Reconnaissance Battalion (ARB) within the 1st Air Cavalry Brigade at Fort Hood.

 After completing almost 4 years in Army Aviation, Burnham was once again hand selected as the first physician assistant to serve in the newly formed 3rd Security Force Assistance Brigade at Fort Hood.
-Burnham once again deployed to eastern Afghanistan in the fall of 2019 in support of Operation Resolute Support and served as the senior medical advisor to the Afghan National Army’s 201st Corps Division Surgeon as well as to the Commander of the Gamberi Regional Military Hospital.
+Burnham once again deployed to eastern Afghanistan in the fall of 2019 in support of Operation Resolute Support and served as the senior medical advisor to the Afghan National Army's 201st Corps Division Surgeon as well as to the Commander of the Gamberi Regional Military Hospital.
 Upon returning from Afghanistan, Burnham retired with more than 20 years of active federal service.